Miicroo/powerlogger/README.md

 * Delete existing log file

 Log file is a csv file consisting of: date, current, voltage, power, battery percentage and processes

+Note that PowerLogger cannot monitor the system when it is idle, since the system is... idle.

+Currently working version 1.0.